bazhdarrzgar/30_Days_Of_Python/12_Day_Modules/12_modules.md

 ### What is a Module

-A module is a file containing a set of codes or a set of functions which can be included to an application.
-A module could be a file containing a single variable, a function or a big code base.

 ### Creating a Module

-To create a module we write our codes in a python script and we save it as a .py file.
-Create a file named mymodule.py inside your project folder.
-Let us write some code in this file.

 ```py
 # mymodule.py file
 def generate_full_name(firstname, lastname):
     return firstname + ' ' + lastname
 ```

-Create main.py file in your project directory and import the mymodule.py file.

 ### Importing a Module